 A typical digital pyranometer outputs the measured irradiance corrected for temperature dependence.
 The expected uncertainty in daily sums of irradiance as stated by the WMO is 2 % for the best performing class.

 When connected to a building automation and control system (BACS), the pyranometer’s output can be used as a valuable input to control other connected systems.

 When considering alternatives for pyranometers, photodiodes, are sometimes considered to measure the irradiance.

 Pyranometers have a relatively flat spectral response.
 This means they measure actual irradiance more closely.
 A photodiode, however, will generally be responsive to only certain wavelengths.
 This causes errors when the irradiance spectrum changes due to cloudiness, for example.

-Such errors cause photodiodes to overestimate the irradiance during high zenith angles, and underestimate it at low zenith angles.
+Directional response errors cause photodiodes to overestimate the irradiance at high solar zenith angles, and underestimate it at low solar zenith angles.

 Most pyranometers are meant to be mounted outside and endure weather conditions, and have mechanisms built in to prevent measurement errors due to precipitation.

 The advantages of the pyranometer with respect to photodiode light sensors (Table 2) make that the World Meteorological Organisation (WMO) and ISO 9060:1990 both recommend a pyranometer as the instrument of choice for measuring Global horizontal irradiation.